Table of Contents

 At the time of this writing, they were asking for the below additional documents:

-- For CENOMAR/Advisory of Marriages, please bring the copy of birth certificate issued by the Philippine Statistics Authority (PSA).
+- For CENOMAR/Advisory of Marriages, please bring a copy of the birth certificate issued by the Philippine Statistics Authority (PSA).

 - For death certificates, bring the original copy of Form 103 from the Local Civil Registrar’s Office (LCRO).